 The Economics and Business Studies department aims to enhance students' personal skills and develop informed attitudes in relation to business enterprise, the economy and the world of work.

-In Years 10 and 11 they can choose to take GCSE Business: a lively and topical course which provides students with the opportunity to understand the interdependent nature of business activity through interactions between business operations, finance, marketing and human resources, as well as the relationship between the business and the environment in which it operates.
-Students learn to understand how these interdependencies and relationships underpin business decisions, using real world case study examples.
+In Years 10 and 11 they can choose to take GCSE Business: a lively and topical course which provides students with the opportunity to understand the nature of business activity through studying business operations, finance, marketing and human resources, alongside the relationship between the business and the environment in which it operates.
+Students learn to understand how these topics are interdependent and their relationship underpin business decisions, using real world case study examples.

-In the Associated Sixth Form, A Levels in Economics, Business and Applied Business are both extremely popular and rewarding.
-Examination results are excellent and many students go on to study subjects in this area at university.
+In the Associated Sixth Form, A Levels in Economics, Business and Applied Business are offered.
+They are all extremely popular and rewarding courses where students achieve excellent examination results many of which go on to study subjects in this area at university.